 - 1. Place the "safety" in the on safe position. - 2.
-Load the magazine as explained on page 20. - 3.
-Open the action by pulling the finger lever downward and fully forward (Figure 15, page 22). - 4.
-Close the action by pulling the finger lever back and upward (Figure 16, page 23).
+Load the magazine as explained on page 16. - Cycle the action by pushing the finger lever downward and fully forward and then pulling the finger lever back and upward (Figure 19, page 18).
 This transfers a cartridge from the magazine into the chamber.
 Keep your fingers away from the trigger.